ParadiseSS13/Paradise/CODE_OF_CONDUCT.md

 After a twenty four hour minimum waiting period, Pull Requests can be merged once they receive approval from both a Head of Staff and a Maintainer.
 An exception is made for refactors and fixes, which may be merged at a Maintainer's discretion with no waiting period.

-Heads of Staff and Maintainers are not obligated to publicly state their objections to a Pull Request.
+While normally provided, Heads of Staff and Maintainers are not obligated to publicly state their objections to a Pull Request.
 Attacking or berating either of these roles over an objection will not be tolerated.
 Additionally, whining over the closure of a PR, the existence of an objection, or similar behaviour, will not be tolerated.

 ### PR Expectations